 In my many years of meeting with individuals, what I’ve found most helpful to career search is the discovery of natural talents.
 Sometimes we can discover these in our journey through high school, or even jobs.
 Perhaps we find out that we are good at “packing” the car, or that we have enough foresight to make good long term plans, or that we are very good at making logical arguments to convince someone of our point of view.
 Such discoveries are actually measurable by assessments that focus on our abilities–the things we can do efficiently and easily.

 Natural Ability testing measures talents such as classification, specialist tendencies, idea productivity, spatial relations, verbal memory, rhythm memory, visual speed, theoretical understanding.
 It’s a totally different way of understanding yourself that isn’t apparent from your SAT score or your high school grade point average.
 The Highlands Ability Battery is the tool I use to uncover a person’s innate strengths.

 Return on Investment

 Families spend a lot of time calculating and saving for the outlay of money that college requires.
-Few parents realize how little it can cost to “figure out” your college major, or to discover how your talents and personality can match your career goals.
+Few parents realize how little it can cost to “figure out” your college major, or to discover how your talents lead you naturally to a match on your career goals.

-In the following article, when one considers tuition and fees by themselves, the average class at a public college is costing: $721 for a 3-unit course.
-At the average private college, that same course would be $2,421.
+In articles about college costs, when one considers tuition and fees by themselves, the average class at a public college is costing: $721 for a 3-unit course.
+And that number rises every year.
+At the average private college, that same course would be $2,421, or higher.

 For peace of mind about your college tuition bill, pay attention to your return on investment.